vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Accessories

-Check also my [accessories](office_accessories) page for the other used hardware and decorations I have on my desk and in my office.
+Check out the [accessories](office_accessories) page for the other hardware and decorations I have on and around my desk.
 I have these items:\
  [Monitor light](office_accessories#monitor-light),
  [Desk mat](office_accessories#desk-mat),